pi-star-2025/pi_star/Biology + Chemistry/human_body/amaydala.md

 Hearing is caused by a long isosceles triangle that drills in the 15 of 3.1415 into an 11-sided shape like 3.14159265 and further.

-In the human body, there are horns/ventricles representing these 11-sided shapes which take the raw red/blue/green oxygen in the atmosphere and turn them into noise.
+In the human body, there are horns/ventricles representing these 11-sided shapes which take the raw red/blue/green oxygen in the atmosphere and turn it into noise.

 Hearing is our primary other sense, besides seeing (from 3.14) and feeling (all other senses).